 - Take your medications as directed and as needed.

-- As your incisions heal, you will have less pain and need less pain medication.
-A mild pain reliever such as acetaminophen (Tylenol) or ibuprofen (Advil) will relieve aches and discomfort.
+- As your incision heals, you’ll have less pain and need less pain medication.
+An over-the-counter pain reliever such as acetaminophen (Tylenol®) or ibuprofen (Advil® or Motrin®) will ease aches and discomfort.

 How can I prevent constipation?

-Pain medication may cause constipation, but there are steps you can take to prevent it, including exercising if you can.
+Some prescription pain medications (such as opioids) may cause constipation (having fewer bowel movements than usual).
+There are steps you can take to prevent constipation, including exercising if you can.
 Walking is an excellent form of exercise.
 Drink plenty of water.

-If these methods do not help, talk with your doctor or nurse.
-He or she may recommend over-the-counter or prescription medication.
+If these methods don’t help, talk with your doctor or nurse.
+They may recommend over-the-counter or prescription medication.

 When will my stitches be removed?

-If you have stitches inside of your mouth, they will dissolve on their own and don’t need to be removed.
+If you have stitches inside of your mouth, they’ll dissolve on their own and don’t need to be removed.

-Your doctor will remove the stitches in your face and neck approximately 2 weeks after your surgery.
-If you have had radiation therapy to your face or neck, the stitches may stay in place for 3 to 4 weeks.
+Your doctor will remove the stitches in your face and neck about 2 weeks after your surgery.
+If you’ve had radiation therapy to your face or neck, the stitches may stay in place for 3 to 4 weeks.

 How do I care for my incisions?

-- Do not apply direct heat or cold to the incisions.
+- Don’t apply direct heat or cold to your incisions.
 They may be numb and you can easily burn yourself.

-- Do not use hot water bottles or heating pads.
+- Don’t use hot water bottles or heating pads.
 You should also avoid saunas and steam rooms.

-- Do not shave over your incisions while your stitches are in place.
+- Don’t shave over your incisions while your stitches are in place.
 If you shave your face or neck, use an electric shaver.

-- Do not use perfume, cologne, after-shave, or perfumed moisturizers until your incisions are completely healed.
+- Don’t use perfume, cologne, after-shave, or perfumed moisturizers until your incisions are completely healed.

 - Avoid sun exposure.
-Once your head and neck surgeon determines that your incisions are completely healed, you may use a PABA-free sunscreen, with an SPF of 30 or higher, on your incisions.
+Once your head and neck surgeon determines that your incisions are completely healed, you can use a PABA-free sunscreen with an SPF of 30 or higher on your incisions.

 When can I shower?